ibtikar-org-tr/clubs-programmers/README.md

 > "Where Code Meets Creativity!" 🧠✨

-🔹 **Clubs Programmers** is the official programming club within **Ibtikar**.
+🔹 **Programmers Club** is the official programming club within **Ibtikar**.
 It is a space where members engage in coding, collaborate on projects, and enhance their programming skills in a dynamic and interactive environment. 😍🔥

 ---